-Using the moniker Ladytron, Hunt and Wu recorded the debut single “He Took Her to a Movie” with the guest vocalist Lisa Eriksson (who later formed the band Techno Squirrels).
-“He Took Her to a Movie” was released in 1999 and became NME Single of the Week.
+Using the moniker Ladytron, taken from the song "Ladytron" by Roxy Music, Hunt and Wu recorded the debut single "He Took Her to a Movie" with the guest vocalist Lisa Eriksson (who later formed the band Techno Squirrels).
+"He Took Her to a Movie" was released in July 1999 and gained positive reviews.

 In the summer of 1999, Hunt and Wu met Helen Marnie (born in 1978 in Glasgow, Scotland) and Mira Aroyo (born in 1977 in Sofia, Bulgaria).
 Marnie and Aroyo joined Ladytron as vocalists and keyboard players.
 Marnie studied music at the University of Liverpool where she received a Bachelor of Arts in pop music in 1999.
 Aroyo was a postgraduate research geneticist in the Oxford University's Biochemistry department.